brillout/wildcard-api/docs/usage-manual.md

 tightly couples frontend development with API development.
-For example, if the frontend needs the todo creation dates, then the SQL query of the `getLoggedUser` endpoint needs to be changed to `SELECT id, text, created_at`.
+For example, if the frontend needs the todo creation dates, then the SQL query of our `getLandingPageData` endpoint needs to be changed to `SELECT id, text, created_at`.

 Using a custom API requires a tight client-API development.